planetmint/planetmint/docs/root/source/installation/network-setup/k8s-deployment-template/workflow.rst

 you will send those config files to your Kubernetes cluster, and then you will deploy all the stuff that you need to have a Planetmint node.

-⟶ Proceed to :ref:`deploy your Planetmint node <kubernetes-template-deploy-a-single-bigchaindb-node>`.
+⟶ Proceed to :ref:`deploy your Planetmint node <kubernetes-template-deploy-a-single-planetmint-node>`.

 .. raw:: html